 - General introduction and roadmap of the School of Geological Disposal.

-- The KBS-method and safety analyses.
+- The KBS-method

 - Engineered barrier systems (EBS)